-Brown Sugar Bacon-Wrapped Pork Tenderloin is an easy-to-prepare meal that’s sure to impress.
-Wrapped in bacon and beautifully caramelized with a sweet brown sugar glaze, it’s super juicy and tasty!
+Brown Sugar Bacon-Wrapped Pork Tenderloin is an easy meal that’s sure to impress.
+Juicy and tasty with a sweet glaze, it’s sure to be a dinner hit!

 Wrapped in deliciously crisp and caramelized bacon, the thick slices of tenderloin comes out super moist and flavorful.
 Serve with your favorite hearty sides such as garlic mashed potatoes and roasted brussels sprouts and you’ve got a guaranteed party hit!

 Although pork tenderloin is a great cut to cook, it can be a little challenging to work with.
-Made up of thin, lean muscles, it’s one of the most tender parts of the animal but since it contains very little fat, it can easily overcook from a potentially juicy piece of pork to something dry and cardboard-like.
+Made up of thin, lean muscles, it’s one of the most tender parts of the animal.
+However, it contains very little fat that it can easily overcook from a potentially juicy piece of pork to something dry and cardboard-like.

 - Use thin cut bacon so it cooks and crisps in tandem with the pork.

 - Although you can roast the pork in a cast-iron skillet or baking dish, I highly suggest a roasting pan so the heat circulates around the meat and browns it all around.
 This also helps the rendered fat to drip down to the pan so the pork is not sitting in a pool of grease.

 - Please use a meat thermometer to check for doneness!
 Not only is it a must for food safety, but it also ensures the meat is perfectly cooked.

 - Want to skip the spice?
 Swap the hot sauce with Dijon mustard for a hint of tang.

 - If you want to crisp up the bacon further, broil for about 2 to 3 minutes.